 Virtual Scrum Meetings

 If you have a remote team, scrum meetings can look different.
 Whether it’s through video chat or a conference call, technology enables us to connect with our scrum team members.
-Here are some tips from Jonathan Malanche of Oxalis on agile and scrum meetings for virtual teams.
+Here are some tips from Jonathan Malanche of Oxalis, a company provide Jira consulting services, on agile and scrum meetings for virtual teams.

 3 Virtual Scrum Meeting Tips